MartinSnyder/http4s-chatserver/README.md

 ## Notes
 ### Concurrency in fs2
-This implementation relies heavily on the concurrency objects Queue and Topic.
+This implementation relies heavily on the concurrency objects Ref, Queue and Topic.
 They are used both to move messages between streams and also to control the flow of messages in general.

 A more complicated implementation would queue on a per-room basis.
 That would require per-room